blackwell-systems/LSP-MCP/README.md

 # LSP MCP Server

 An MCP (Model Context Protocol) server for interacting with LSP (Language Server Protocol) interface.
-This server acts as a bridge that allows LLMs to query an LSP Hover and Completion providers.
+This server acts as a bridge that allows LLMs to query LSP Hover and Completion providers.

 ## Overview

 The MCP Server works by:
 1. Starting an LSP client that connects to a LSP server
 2. Exposing MCP tools that send requests to the LSP server
 3. Returning the results in a format that LLMs can understand and use